0no-co/gql.tada/website/reference/gql-tada-cli.md

 | `--tsconfig,-c`           | Optionally, a `tsconfig.json` file to use instead of an automatically discovered one.         |
 | `--output,-o`             | Specify where to output the file to.
 (Default: The `tadaOutputLocation` configuration option) |

-The `gql.tada generate-output` command programmatically outputs the `gql.tada` output typings file.
+The `gql-tada generate-output` command programmatically outputs the `gql.tada` output typings file.
 It will load the schema from the specified `schema` configuration option first then write the typings file to the specified location.